-We all are guilty of posting some very questionable things on our Tinder pages to boost up our desirability and attractiveness.
-But this new generation of Tinder-users, collectively labelled as the Humanitarians of Tinder, are taking volunteer tourism programs to another level.
+We all are guilty of posting some very questionable things on our Tinder pages to boost our desirability and attractiveness.
+But this new generation of Tinder users, collectively labelled as the Humanitarians of Tinder, are taking volunteer tourism programs to another level.

 Read More: Does Voluntourism Do More Harm Than Good?